 Both of my Ph.D. and Master's projects were interdisciplinary in nature.
 I completed my Ph.D. in Physics at the University of New Mexico.
 My dissertation was on a theoretical study of infectious disease dynamics among mice using tools in non-equilibrium statistical mechanics and condensed matter physics.
 My master's thesis, at the New Mexico Institute of Mining and Technology, was on examining critical phenomena in tropical convection.

-Currently working as a Data Scientist at the Global Energy Monitor, a non-profit that curate data on the world's energy production sources.
+Until recently, I was a Data Scientist at the Global Energy Monitor, a non-profit that curates data on the world's energy production sources.